tom-haines/branch-window-title/README.md

 ### Keep Calm and Flow on

 I've got my brew next to me, my headphones on.
-Let's get some some work done.
+Let's get some work done.
 I check my Jira board and start on a new ticket.
 I read the issue description, looks easy enough for a change!
 First up I need to create a new branch.
 There's a Create Branch link right there in Jira.
 Let's click it.

 ![Jira Issue](doc/resources/jira-issue.png)